-This requirement will apply to newly recruited teaching staff but will not apply to current (at the time of the ELE provider's application for authorisation to use the IEM) teaching staff who have contracts that exceed thirty contact teaching hours per week.
+This requirement will apply to all teaching staff who are recruited from the time of the submission of the ELE provider's initial application for authorisation to use the IEM.
+This requirement will not apply to existing teaching staff with schedules that exceed thirty sixty-minute hours per week.
+However, providers will be required to meet this requirement for all teachers for the second three-year authorisation cycle.